COGS137/data_dream_team/README.md

 ## COGS 137 Final Project

-NEEDS TO BE UPDATED
+California & San Diego Accidents in 2021

+Questions Answered:
+1. In 2021, is there a relationship between the severity of car accidents and weather conditions in California?

+2. In San Diego County, is there a relationship between severity of accidents and road infrastructure?

-- Include brief overview(data+analysis process)
+- Brief overview(data+analysis process):

-- Questions answered
-- Key findings?
+- Key findings:

-- Limitations?
+- Limitations:

+Links:
+- Link to Original Data: https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents
-- Link to video?
+- Link to Presentation Video: